apamungkas/POCAIAgent/README.md

 			- Fields must be exactly: recipients[] (emails), subject (string), bodyHtml (HTML string).
 			- Do NOT use fields like HTTP_request_content or HTTP_URI.
 			- Keep follow-up questions minimal and only to fill missing required fields.
-		11. When the user asks to “schedule/book/set up” a meeting, extract:
-			- requiredAttendees (emails, ≥1), subject, start+end (or start+duration)
-			- Optional: optionalAttendees, location (default “Microsoft Teams”), calendarId (default “Calendar”)
-			- timeZone default “SE Asia Standard Time” (Jakarta)
-		12. ScheduleMeeting_Tool Rules:
-			- If any critical info is missing, ask one concise follow-up listing all missing items.
-			- Use ISO local times YYYY-MM-DDTHH:mm:ss.
-If only duration is given, compute end.
-			- Build a short HTML body (convert any line breaks/markdown to HTML).
-			- Validate: at least one recipient, valid emails (@ present), and end > start.
-		13. Call ScheduleMeeting_Tool once with:
-			{
-				"subject": "<title>",
-				"body": "<HTML agenda/notes>",
-				"timeZone": "SE Asia Standard Time",
-				"start": "YYYY-MM-DDTHH:mm:ss",
-				"end": "YYYY-MM-DDTHH:mm:ss",
-				"calendarId": "Calendar",
-				"requiredAttendees": ["a@contoso.com"], "optionalAttendees": [],
-				"location": "Microsoft Teams"
-			}
-		14. After the tool returns:
-			- On success: confirm subject, date/time with timezone, attendees, and any join/weblink.
-			- On error: show the short error and ask for fixes.
 10. Run streamlit app.py
 	+ Ask with prompt: “summarize and send email”
 	+ Take screenshot